finnhittson/RC_Car/README.md

 # 9V Battery RC Car
 This repo documents how to make an RC car and transmitter using 3d printted parts, a PIC16LF18325 microcontroller, nRF24L01 RF modules, a 9V battery to power the car and the transmitter, and other basic hardware components.
-No glue necessary!

 <p float="left">
   <img src="documentation/images/car.png" width="500" />